The latest Library exhibit, opening May 31, 2017, presents a less-examined side of political debates and demonstrations during the Vietnam War era.

 The publications of the YAF are part of PSU Special Collections’ Charles M. White Americanism Collection, which contains materials related to or disseminated by American far Right conservative organizations from the 1950s through the early 1980s.

 Dr. White, a long-time faculty member of Portland State’s Department of History, had focused his doctoral work on far Left movements in the United States.
 As a counterbalance, he shifted his scholarly focus to the other end of the political spectrum.
-For over three decades, Dr. White and his graduate students gathered, organized, and preserved materials from dozens of right-wing groups.
+For over three decades, Dr. White and his students gathered, organized, and preserved materials from dozens of right-wing groups.

 The resulting collection records a historical spectrum of the political Right in the United States, from policy-focused economic and social conservatism to more virulent perspectives that openly draw upon legacies of exclusion and discrimination.